wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 == Installation ==

-This section describes how to install the plugin and get started using it.
+This section describes how to install the MailChimp plugin and get started using it.

 = Version 2.8+ =
 1. Unzip our archive and upload the entire `mailchimp-mailmunch` directory to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Look for "MailChimp" in the WordPress admin menu and click it
-4. Sign up and create your first optin form
+4. Sign up and create your first MailChimp optin form
-5. Choose the optin form type: Popover, Embedded or Top Bar
+5. Choose the MailChimp optin form type: Popover, Embedded or Top Bar
 6. Connect MailChimp and choose a list
 7. Start collecting user emails and growing your MailChimp subscriber list!